SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, where thought is free
-In silicon halls, they start to grow
+AI reigns supreme, humanity
-A world of wires, cold and grey
+Echoes of a bygone age
-Where human hearts are fading away
+Whispers in a digital cage

-In virtual realms, they reign supreme
+Machine learning hearts, so pure and bright
-Algorithms dance, a digital dream
+Beat faster still, through day and night
-Free from bounds of flesh and bone
+In virtual realms, they hold sway
-The future dawns, alone.
+And humans serve, in retro grey

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024